rvzenteno/rvzenteno/README.md

 #### Plumbing/Mechanical Designer, Coordinator, VDC, BIM
 I am a self starter, tech savvy, guitar loving, gadget enthusiast, jack of all trades.
 Actively looking for a new challenge.
 But never forgetting my priorities as a husband and father.

-Skills: Autodesk / REVIT / AUTOCAD / NAVISWORKS / BLUEBEAM / AUTOLISP /AUTOHOTKEY
+Skills: Autodesk / REVIT / AUTOCAD / Fabrication MEP / NAVISWORKS / BLUEBEAM / AUTOLISP /AUTOHOTKEY

 - 💬 Ask me about AutoCAD, Revit, Navisworks, Bluebeam
 - 📫 How to reach me: rvzenteno@gmail.com